 We’ve heard this one more than once: “what we do is so boring, it’s pretty hard to make us look interesting.”

 As professional services marketers, we’re not strangers to some seriously dry, technical and complex businesses and services.
 Income tax planning.
 Business valuation analysis.
+Succession Planning.
 Commercial electrical design-build.
+Financial services.
 Not every business has a sleek, sexy product and the backing of a big consumer brand like Apple.

 Marketing your boring business requires a little strategic thinking so you can start reaching the right audience with the messages they care about.
 If you’re deeply interested in something, it’s anything but boring.